Cooperative Education (Co-op) and Internship Program

 - Those that align with the 8 key features of rigor, or the most appropriate features for the experience, as illustrated in the chart below, are considered High Impact and offer the greatest benefits to students (Kuh et al., 2017).

 - For example, a Co-op or internship experience may still be deemed high impact even without a public demonstration of knowledge, as written reflections are a core component of these experiences.
-Additinally, not all employers provide opportunities such as poster presentations or active involvement in meetings.
+Additionally, not all employers provide opportunities such as poster presentations or active involvement in meetings.

 For Employers